 The preliminary brief is a short version of the full brief.
 The full brief provides sworn witness statements by people who saw or heard something relevant to the case.
-Those statements give a picture of what the police believe will be said in court by those witnesses.
+The full brief also includes “exhibits”, such as relevant photographs and documents.
+The statements and other evidence give a picture of what the police believe will be said and presented in court.
 The full police brief sets out the evidence on which the police prosecutor will rely to prove the charge against you in court.
 The full police brief is much more detailed than a preliminary brief.
 If your case is simple, you might be able to get enough information from the preliminary brief to seek legal advice and start thinking about what you are going to do.

 A summary case conference is an out-of-court discussion with a senior police prosecutor who can negotiate with you or your lawyer about the charges or about what is said in the summary of facts about the case.
 They can change or withdraw charges if you both agree.
 It is supposed to help both sides narrow down the issues that they disagree on, and to help you decide early on whether you will plead guilty or not guilty to some or all of the charges.
 It can be difficult talking about your charges with a police prosecutor who has legal training if you do not.
 If you are confused or have trouble getting your point across, you can ask to stop the conference to seek legal advice.